Skip to main content

 Best for Maximum AI quality Value-oriented teams

 Bottom line: Cursor is the premium choice.
 Windsurf is the value choice.
-Both are excellent.
+Trae is free but comes with ByteDance data concerns.
+All three are excellent editors — but none builds or deploys apps.

 Both Bolt and Lovable let you describe an app and get working code.
 The difference is in what they prioritize and how they handle the gap between prototype and production.